stat-lab/MOPline/README.md

 ### For data unavailable at the public sites

-Gap bed and STR file can be custom created, But MOPline can be executed at any step, even if Gap, STR, SegDup, or Cen file is not specified.
+Gap bed and STR file can be custom created.
+But MOPline can be executed at any step, even if Gap, STR, SegDup, or Cen file is not specified.

 **Gap bed:** A gap bed file can be created using scripts/gap_fasta_to_bed.pl in this package.
 ```